Indexing Form Instructions

 Examples of when you would and would not include the ingredient 'store-cupboard ingredients':

-(4) store-cupboard ingredients to cover the 5 ingredients you omitted – white sugar, brown sugar, eggs, baking soda, and vanilla extract – because they do not meet the Store-Cupboard Ingredients Table thresholds for listing, but they do represent more than half the total number of ingredients.
+(5) store-cupboard ingredients to cover the 5 ingredients you omitted – white sugar, dark brown sugar, light brown sugar, baking soda, and vanilla extract – because they do not meet the Store-Cupboard Ingredients Table thresholds for listing, but they do represent more than half the total number of ingredients.